RoryEvers/make_10/README.md

 The gem TTY Prompt will be used to limit how users can interact with features.
 The main menu has strictly three options and users only need to use the arrow and enter keys to make a selection.
 TTY Prompt is also used when users are called to input numbers, to ensure they do not input invalid characters.

-If not for TTY prompt and other solutions such as incorporating functions and conditional statements for error handling there would likely be errors resulting from users including letters, negative numbers numbers and symbols that are not allowed for valid solutions and also input that is the wrong length of characters.
+If not for TTY prompt and other solutions such as functions and conditional statements for error handling, there would likely be errors resulting from user input including letters, negative numbers and symbols that are not allowed for valid solutions, and also for input that is the wrong length of characters.

 The user flow throughout the application is as follows.